-- Since the last Revenue Estimating Conference for General Revenue in August, collections have run \$1.62 billion over estimate through November.
-Over two-thirds of the increase has come from Sales Taxes. - While the collection impact from the Wayfair-related changes in CS/CS/SB 50 is slightly stronger than expected, the overage is more related to the time-limited benefits from: - The most recent round of stimulus checks to households.
+- While the collection impact from the Wayfair-related changes in CS/CS/SB 50 is slightly stronger than expected, the recent strength is more related to the time-limited benefits from: - 1.
+The most recent round of stimulus checks to households.
 All else being equal, this boost has likely begun to wane.
 However, some of this negative impact will be ameliorated by the Advance Child Tax Credit payments which began monthly installments in July 2021, but continue through December 2021. - 2.
 Redirected spending from the hard-hit service sector.
-Relative to "normal" times, the mix is still heavily tilted toward goods and away from services. - 3.
-Some consumers' ability to draw down atypically large savings that built up during the pandemic.
-After increasing to a historic peak rate of 33.7 percent in April 2020 from the 7.9 percent for the entire 2018-19 fiscal year, just released personal income data indicated that the personal savings rate was below normal at 6.9 percent for November 2021.
-This was the second month of subpar savings. - Inflation is an oddity.
-The Consumer Price Index increased for November, with the all items index for the last 12 months increasing 6.8 percent before seasonal adjustment.
-This was the largest 12-month increase since June 1982.
+Relative to "normal" times, the mix is still heavily tilted toward goods and away from services. - Some consumers' ability to draw down atypically large savings that built up during the pandemic.
+After increasing to a historic peak rate of 33.7 percent in April 2020 from the 7.9 percent for the entire 2018-19 fiscal year, just released personal income data indicated that the personal savings rate was up from a revised 7.2 percent in November 2021 to 7.9 percent for December 2021-a return to a more typical personal savings rate. - Inflation is an oddity.
+The Consumer Price Index increased for January, with the all items index for the last 12 months increasing to 7.5 percent before seasonal adjustment.
+This was the third month with the largest 12-month increase since June 1982.
 The immediate response to inflation is an increase in sales tax collections that reflects the higher prices, but-to the extent that consumers expect the higher prices to persist-they will adjust their purchasing patterns to incorporate cheaper products and/or reductions in purchases.
 Over several months, collections would end up back at the level they started from, but with a slightly different mix.
 If inflation noticeably worsens (relative to what it is now), it would become a drag on sales tax collections as people have to spend more money on non-taxable necessities like food and healthcare.